serverlessworkflow/specification/examples/README.md

 The workflow should start when we receive the "carOn" event and stop when the "carOff" event is consumed.
 While the car is driving our workflow should repeatedly check the vitals every 2 minutes.

-For this example we use the workflow [SubFlow](../specification.md#SubFlow-State) state and its [repeat definition](../specification.md#Repeat-Definition) to repeat execution of the vitals checks.
+For this example we use the workflow [SubFlow](../specification.md#SubFlow-Action) actions and looping to repeat execution of the vitals checks.

 #### Workflow Diagram